-- 13.1 Certain offences under taxi legislation such as plying for hire, overcharging and refusing to carry disabled persons would normally prevent a licence being granted or renewed until a period of 3 years has passed since the conviction. - 13.2 A licence will not normally be granted if an applicant has more than one conviction for a licensing related offence.

-14 Insurance and other motoring offences

-- 14.1 A serious view will be taken of convictions of driving or being in charge of a vehicle without insurance.
-An isolated incident in the past will not necessarily stop a licence being granted provided he/she has been free of conviction for 3 years, however strict warning should be given as to future behaviour. - 14.2 A licence will not normally be granted if an applicant has more than one conviction for an insurance related offence. - 14.2 An operator found guilty of aiding and abetting the driving of passengers for hire and reward whilst without insurance will normally have his operators' licence revoked immediately and be prevented from holding a licence for at least three years. - 14.3 As they carry members of the public there is an expectation that applicants/licensed drivers will have good driving records.
+- 13.1 Certain offences under taxi legislation such as plying for hire, overcharging and refusing to carry disabled persons would normally prevent a licence being granted or renewed until a period of 3 years has passed since the conviction. - 13.2 A licence will not normally be granted if an applicant has more than one conviction for a licensing related offence. - 14 Insurance, Use of Mobile Phone whilst driving and other motoring offences not otherwise specifically referred to in this policy - 14.1 A serious view will be taken of convictions of driving or being in charge of a vehicle without insurance.
+An isolated incident in the past will not necessarily stop a licence being granted provided he/she has been free of conviction for 3 years however strict warning should be given as to future behaviour. - 14.2 A licence will not normally be granted if an applicant has more than one conviction for an insurance related offence. - 14.2 An operator found guilty of aiding and abetting the driving of passengers for hire and reward whilst without insurance will normally have his operators' licence revoked immediately and be prevented from holding a licence for at least three years.

+- 14.3 There is evidence to show that drivers who use a mobile phone have slower reaction times than those who have consumed up to the legal alcohol limit.
+In light of this, an equally serious view will be taken of convictions for driving whilst using a mobile phone. - 14.4 As they carry members of the public there is an expectation that applicants/licensed drivers will have good driving records.
 The driver record will be considered carefully.
 Consideration will be given to the date, nature and the number of penalty points attached to the offence.
 Isolated driving offences will not in itself preclude an applicant from being licensed.
 Applicants whose record discloses 9 or more penalty points will be referred to the Public Protection Sub-Committee for consideration.